ARMmbed/mbed-client-linux-example/README.md

 To set up the environment, you will need to do the following:

 1. Download and run mDS server on computer.
+2. Download and run mbed Connected Home on computer.
-2. Configure the LWM2M Client example program with the server address.
+3. Configure the LWM2M Client example program with the server address.
-3. Build the application with Yotta.
+4. Build the application with Yotta.
-4. Run the application from the command prompt.
+5. Run the application from the command prompt.

 **Note:** You might need to open UDP port 5683 in your computer firewall for mDS to communicate with this example application.
 **Note:** In case you are running Ubuntu on virtual machine, you should change your computer's Connection Settings from `NAT Firewall` to `Bridged` else you might notice that the incoming UDP packets starts dropping after few minutes.